 assimilate-conf -i INPUT_FILE -o OUTPUT_FILE

 - Assimilate a configuration file from the INPUT_FILE and move any valid options into the Ceph Monitors’ configuration database.
 Any options that are unrecognized, invalid, or cannot be controlled by the Ceph Monitor return in an abbreviated configuration file stored in the OUTPUT_FILE.
 This command can be useful for transitioning from legacy configuration files to a centralized configuration database.
-Note that when you assimilate a configuration and the Monitors or other daemons have different configuration values set for the same set of options, the end result depends on the order in which the files are assimilated.

 help OPTION -f json-pretty